 The school believes in engaging the students actively in the teaching-learning process.
-Students are encouraged through activities to analyse and apply concepts.
-Learning environments which facilitate asking questions, making self-discoveries and persistent problem solving are deliberately created.
+Students are encouraged through activities to analyze and apply concepts.
+Learning environments that facilitate asking questions, making self-discoveries and persistent problem solving are deliberately created.

-Teachers use a 5 step process for teaching all concepts across all age groups – aim, action, analysis, application and assessment.
+The teachers use a 5 step process for teaching all concepts across all age groups – aim, action, analysis, application, and assessment.
 Teachers have access to excellent teaching resources and undergo regular training sessions.
 Students use application practice workbooks for every subject in addition to the usual textbooks.
-The workbooks require the students to apply the teaching content while encouraging them to work independently.
-Students are equipped to ask questions and make discoveries independently.
+The workbooks require the students to apply the teaching content while encouraging them to work and make discoveries independently.

-Experiential teaching followed in our classrooms increases curiosity, confidence, ability to reflect, and higher order thinking skills in children.
-It also helps the students to develop their own responsibility in learning which increases the interest in the subject.
+Experiential teaching followed in our classrooms increases curiosity, confidence, ability to reflect, and higher-order thinking skills in children.
+It also helps the students to develop their responsibility in learning which increases the interest in the subject.